-119 TO ESTABLISH AND ENTER INTO A JOINT VENTURE TO DELIVER A PROGRAMME OF MITIGATION FOR NUTRIENT NEUTRALITY
+8 TO ESTABLISH AND ENTER INTO A JOINT VENTURE TO DELIVER A PROGRAMME OF MITIGATION FOR NUTRIENT NEUTRALITY

-The Director of Place presented the report which explained how the nutrient neutrality constraints imposed by Natural England in March 2022 would be in part mitigated through the establishment of a Joint Venture, which would source the mitigation required to get the housing market moving and sell credits to developers to enable them to demonstrate housing schemes were nutrient neutral.
+The Director of Place presented the report which explained how the nutrient neutrality constraints imposed by Natural England in March 2022 would be overcome through the establishment of a Joint Venture which would source the mitigation required to get the housing market moving and sell credits to developers to enable them to demonstrate housing schemes were nutrient neutral.
 Currently planning applications for new overnight accommodation were on hold in many parts of the district due to the constraints.

-The Joint Venture would be established with the potential to provide a range of environmental projects credits in due course, initially focussing on nutrient neutrality.
-In order to provide seed funding for the establishment of the Joint Venture it was proposed that £150k would be sought solely from Broadland District Council as a loan, which would be repaid from the Joint Venture in due course.
+The Joint Venture would be established with the potential to provide a range of environmental projects credits, initially focussing on nutrient neutrality.
+In order to provide seed funding for the establishment of the Joint Venture it was proposed to use £150k from the Environmental Projects Reserve which would be repaid from the Joint Venture in due course.

 The Director of Place went on to explain that the aim was for the Joint Venture to secure large scale mitigation projects and sell credits for these to developers.
 This would assist smaller developers without the resources to provide their own mitigation measures to demonstrate that they had made a contribution to an approved mitigation scheme.
 It was anticipated that this proposal would address approximately 40% of the total mitigation needed.
-It was likely as time progressed other providers would emerge.
-In addition to addressing nutrient neutrality matters, the providers of large-scale mitigation measures could potentially address other issues including carbon offsetting and biodiversity in response to a growing desire to offset the environmental impact of growth by way of a "cost" to development.
+It was likely as time progressed that other providers would emerge.
+In addition to addressing nutrient neutrality matters, the providers of large scale mitigation measures could potentially address other issues including carbon offsetting and biodiversity in response to a growing desire to offset the environmental impact of growth by way of a "cost" to development.

-Approximately 20 different types of mitigation measures could potentially be considered by the Joint Venture including: improvements to sewage treatment works, retrofitting the existing housing stock, nature-based solutions (such as reed beds, wetlands, tree and hedge belts, sediment tracks) and agricultural proposals and cover crops.
-One member of the public queried when the portfolio of proposed measures would be made publicly available.
-The Director of Place responded that it was likely the portfolio would be made available over the next two months.
+Approximately 20 different types of mitigation measures could potentially be considered by the Joint Venture including: improvements to water recycling and sewage treatment works, retrofitting the existing housing stock, nature based solutions (such as reed beds, wetlands, tree and hedge belts, sediment tracks) and agricultural proposals and cover crops.

 The Director of Place then answered members' questions.
 He confirmed that although it would be possible for a small developer to enter into an agreement with a local landowner to "purchase" mitigation directly, he emphasised that any measures would need to be approved by the Local Planning Authority and Natural England as part of the consideration of the associated planning application and would need to demonstrate that the measures could be effectively maintained for 80 years.
 This would be challenging for most small developers.
-With regard to nature-based mitigation measures, the need to ensure these were maintained and effective for 80 years could be an onerous undertaking as opposed to 'grey infrastructure' proposals e.g., to convert a septic tank to a private treatment plant which was a lower maintenance option.
+With regard to nature based mitigation measures, the need to ensure these were maintained and effective for 80 years could be an onerous undertaking as opposed to 'grey infrastructure' proposals e.g. to convert a septic tank to a private treatment plant which was a lower maintenance option.
 It was therefore important that a wide range of mitigation measures were available.